pinkkila/pinkkstore/README.md

 - Backend for Frontend (BFF) architecture with Spring Boot & React
 - Authentication & Authorization using OAuth2 + OpenID Connect
 - Data persistence with PostgreSQL
-- Reverse proxy gateway using Spring Cloud Gateway (for routing and security)
+- Frontend with Next.js, shadcn-ui, and TanStack Query.

-- Frontend with Next.js, shadcn-ui, and TanStack Query (server & client fetching, hydration prefetching)
+---

 ### Project Structure